5 marketing predictions this holiday season

 There is no doubt this holiday season is an instrumental one for so many businesses in the UK.
 They have the dilemma of boosting short-term sales and participating in mass promotions versus balancing their brand image and reputation.

-But digital brands will thrive again this winter and it is a huge gamble to write off these dates on the retail calendar.
+But digital brands will thrive again this winter.
 The winners will be those offering a hybrid approach combining in-store and an online experience and embracing new technology.

 This year we’ll start to see a different type of marketing.
 One which will be more considered, more sophisticated, and more discreet in terms of the targeting, message, and methods used.
 Let's see how it unfolds….